''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Front covers for the Dutch-language versions of the 'Blake & Mortimer' stories 'The Mystery of Atlantis' and the original version of 'S.O.S.
 Meteors'.

-On 5 September 1997 a comic book mural based on the 'Blake and Mortimer' story 'La Marque Jaune' was inaugurated in the Rue du Petit Rempart/Vestje, as part of the Brussels' Comic Book Route.
-In October 2003 it had to be demolished out of fear of crumbling down.
-A new mural with the same design was created on 20 July 2005 in the Rue du Houblon/ Hopstraat in Brussels.
-Yet in 2019 it also had to disappear because of a new student's house.
-On 24 September 2021, a new 'Blake & Mortimer' mural was erected in the Rue du Temple/ Tempelstraat in Brussels, where Jacobs used to live.
+On 5 September 1997, a comic book mural based on the 'Blake and Mortimer' story 'La Marque Jaune' was inaugurated in Brussels in the Rue du Petit Rempart/Vestje, as part of the Brussels' Comic Book Route.
+In October 2003, it had to be demolished out of fear of crumbling down.
+A new mural with the same design was created on 20 July 2005 in the Rue du Houblon/Hopstraat in Brussels, which in 2019 also had to disappear because of a new student's housing.
+On 24 September 2021, a new 'Blake & Mortimer' mural was erected in the Rue du Temple/Tempelstraat in Brussels, where Jacobs used to live.

 The French progressive rock band Magma named their album 'Köhntarkösz' (1974) after the antagonist in the 'Blake and Mortimer' album 'L'Enigme de l'Atlantide'.
-Belgian electronica band Telex also recorded a single about a villain from the series, namely Colonel Olrik, with the song 'Colonel Olrik Ha Ha Ha' (1980), from their album 'Neurovision'.
+For their album 'Neurovision', the Belgian electronica band Telex also recorded a single about a villain from the series, 'Colonel Olrik Ha Ha Ha' (1980).
 When two years later the band released their compilation album 'More Than Distance' (1982), the song was included again, but this time with a special 'Blake & Mortimer' parody comic printed in the sleeve, drawn by cover illustrator Ever Meulen.

-In Belgium, Edgar Pierre Jacobs was a strong influence on Francis Carin, François Craenhals, Karel Verschuere, Ever Meulen, William Vance, Pascal J. Zanon, Conz, Erwin Drèze, Yan Gevuld and Dirk Stallaert.
+In Belgium, Edgar Pierre Jacobs has been a strong influence on Francis Carin, Conz, Paul Cuvelier, François Craenhals, Erwin Drèze, Bruno Gazzotti, Yan Gevuld, Ever Meulen, Dirk Stallaert, William Vance, Karel Verschuere and Pascal J. Zanon.
 In France, he counts Nicolas Barral, Ted Benoît, Christian Goux, Jal, André Juillard, Jacques Martin and Pierre Veys among his followers.
 Goux' adaptation of Jules Verne's 'Facing the Flag' ('Le Fulgurateur Roch' at Ed.
 Regards, 2012) can be considered a tribute to Jacobs.
-Dutch artists who cited Jacobs as an influence have been Peter van Dongen, Aloys Oosterwijk and Joost Swarte.
+Dutch artists who have cited Jacobs as an influence have been Harry Balm, Peter van Dongen, Flip Fermin, Eric Heuvel, Aloys Oosterwijk and Joost Swarte.

 Books about Jacobs

 For those interested in Jacobs' life and career, Claude Le Gallo's 'Le Monde de Edgar P. Jacobs' (Lombard, 1984) and Gérard Lenne's 'Blake, Jacobs et Mortimer' (Libr.
 Séguier, 1988, reprinted in 1996 by Ramsay, Archimbaud) are both must-reads.
 Louis Alloing and Rodolphe also published a biography in graphic novel format, 'La Marque Jacobs' (2012), which resulted in a lawsuit from the publisher of the original 'Blake & Mortimer' books because of the book's title and cover lay-out.
 Jacobs' heirs felt it was copyright infringement, but the judge eventually allowed its publication.
-Another biography about Jacobs in comic book format, 'Edgar P. Jacobs.
-Le Rêveur d'Apocalypses' (Glénat, 2021), made by François Rivière and Philippe Wurm, followed almost a decade later.
+A decade later, another biography about Jacobs in comic book format, 'Edgar P. Jacobs.
+Le Rêveur d'Apocalypses' (Glénat, 2021) was made by François Rivière and Philippe Wurm.

 Sketch for page 26 of the 'Blake & Mortimer' story 'Les Trois Formules du Professeur Sato' ('The Three Formulas of Professor Sato').